 Even the best preventative measures are no guarantee that Zebra Mussels still won’t get into our lake.
 Please help us monitor so we catch any potential invasion in its early stages:

-- If you have not yet received your FREE Zebra Mussel sampler kit, contact usat info(at)lakejosephineimprovementassociation(dotted)com and we’ll get you one.
+- If any LJIA homeowner has not yet received a FREE Zebra Mussel sampler kit, contact us at info(at)lakejosephineimprovementassociation(dotted)com and we’ll get you one.

 - Hang your sampler kit from the underside of your dock, ~1 foot above the lake bottom or at least 2 feet below the water’s surface.

 - Check the sampler by pulling it out of the water and placing it in a tub or tray.

 - Feel its surfaces with your fingertips for small bumps.
 (When Zebra Mussels first attach, they can be very small.)
 Look for a D-shaped shell.

 - If you find anything suspicious, contact our resident AIS Expert Brett Schreiber at brettschreiber(at)yahoo(dotted)com or any other member of our LJIA board.

 - If you don’t find anything, return the sampler to the underside of your dock.

 - If the sampler is covered in muck or algae, clean that off before returning it.
 Otherwise, do not clean the sampler, as this will allow any young zebra mussels that might be attached to grow to a detectable size.

 - Below are two photos, one of young Zebra Mussels and another of adult mussels.

 - For more info on Zebra Mussels, see https://www.dnr.state.mn.us/invasives/aquaticanimals/zebramussel/index.html